ne-bknn/CSSH/README.md

 Unfortunately, ContainerSSH is not production-ready yet and does not have a sane default configuration.
 Here comes this repo.
 ## Deployment

 Enviromental variables to set.
-You should add them to `.env` file in the eoot of the project.
+You should add them to `.env` file at the root of the project.
 ```bash
 BOT_TOKEN=HELLO_THIS_IS_TOKEN
 ADMIN_ID=YOUR_NUMERIC_TELEGRAM_ID